Climate and Average Weather Year Round in San Francisco California, United States

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.5 months, from August 4 to October 19, with an average temperature above 57°F. The day of the year with the warmest water is September 17, with an average temperature of 58°F.
+The time of year with warmer water lasts for 2.4 months, from August 5 to October 19, with an average temperature above 57°F. The month of the year in San Francisco with the warmest water is September, with an average temperature of 58°F.

-The time of year with cooler water lasts for 5.9 months, from December 18 to June 15, with an average temperature below 54°F. The day of the year with the coolest water is May 2, with an average temperature of 53°F.
+The time of year with cooler water lasts for 5.9 months, from December 19 to June 15, with an average temperature below 54°F. The month of the year in San Francisco with the coolest water is April, with an average temperature of 53°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.